-The segmentation results of three exemplary patients by the baseline DeepMedic $\mathcal{M}_\text{baseline}$ and DeepMedic ensemble ($\mathcal{M}_\text{spec}$ + $\mathcal{M}_\text{sens}$), rendered by 3D Slicer, are displayed in Fig.\,\ref{Fig:ensemble}.
+The segmentation results of three exemplary patients by the baseline DeepMedic $\mathcal{M}_\text{baseline}$ and {DeepMedic+} ensemble ($\mathcal{M}_\text{spec}$ + $\mathcal{M}_\text{sens}$), rendered by 3D Slicer, are displayed in Fig.\,\ref{Fig:ensemble}.
 The metastases indicated by the green arrows are missed by $\mathcal{M}_\text{baseline}$, but these missing ones are all detected by DeepMedic ensemble.
 The red metastases are TP metastases detected by $\mathcal{M}_\text{baseline}$.
 The pink metastases are detected by $\mathcal{M}_\text{spec}$, which are all TP.
 The cyan metastases are additional TP metastases detected by $\mathcal{M}_\text{sens}$.
 In Fig.\,\ref{subfig:ensemble1} and Fig.\,\ref{subfig:ensemble3}, one additional TP metastasis is detected by $\mathcal{M}_\text{sens}$, while two additional TP metastases are detected in Fig.\,\ref{subfig:ensemble2}.
 The yellow metastases are FP metastases.
 One FP metastasis is present in Fig.\,\ref{subfig:ensembleRegular1} and Fig.\,\ref{subfig:ensembleRegular2}.
 In Fig.\,\ref{subfig:ensemble1} and Fig.\,\ref{subfig:ensemble2}, three and two FP metastases are present, respectively.
 Fig.\,\ref{Fig:ensemble} demonstrates that with the ensemble of $\mathcal{M}_\text{spec}$ and $\mathcal{M}_\text{sens}$, the majority of TP metastases are confirmed.
-Only a few metastasis candidates marked exclusively by $\mathcal{M}_\text{sens}$ in every patient need expert confirmation, additional diagnostic studies or imaging follow-up. \modifiedH{Note that the three examples in Fig.\,\ref{Fig:ensemble} have relatively a large number of metastases.} On average, each patient volume has about 0.25 additional TP metastases to include and 1.5 additional FP metastases to exclude, according to Tab.\,\ref{Tab:MetDetLoss}. {Among the additional 25 TP metastases, 21 are smaller than $0.1\,\textrm{cm}^3$, which is 84\% (21/25).
+Only a few metastasis candidates marked exclusively by $\mathcal{M}_\text{sens}$ in every patient need expert confirmation, additional diagnostic studies or imaging follow-up.
+Note that the three examples in Fig.\,\ref{Fig:ensemble} have relatively a large number of metastases.
+On average, each patient volume has about {0.24 ((259 - 234)/103)} additional TP metastases to include and {1.52 ((158 - 1)/103)} additional FP metastases to exclude, according to Tab.\,\ref{Tab:MetDetLoss}. {Among the additional 25 TP metastases, 21 are smaller than $0.1\,\textrm{cm}^3$, which is 84\% (21/25).
 Among the 157 additional FP metastases, 154 are smaller than $0.1\,\textrm{cm}^3$, which is 98.1\% (154/157).}